Sabakhupenia/Sabakhupenia/README.md

 - 👋 Hi, I’m @Sabakhupenia
-- 👀 I’m interested in New Jobs and oportunitins about Web-development.
+- 👀 I’m interested in New Jobs and opportunities for Web-development.

-- 🌱 I’m currently learning SQL and FastApi.
-- 🌱 I have learnd Python, JavaScript, Html and Css.
+- 🌱 I have learned Python, JavaScript, Django, Html, and CSS.
 - 📫 How to reach me: khupeniasaba@gmail.com

 <!---